Pronunciation: a SEET a MIN oh fen and hye droe KOE done

-You should not use this medicine if you are allergic to acetaminophen (Tylenol) or hydrocodone.
+You should not use this medicine if you are allergic to acetaminophen or hydrocodone, or if you have:

-To make sure this medicine is safe for you, tell your doctor if you have ever had:
+Tell your doctor if you have ever had:

-If you use narcotic medicine while you are pregnant, your baby could become dependent on the drug.
+If you use opioid medicine while you are pregnant, your baby could become dependent on the drug.
 This can cause life-threatening withdrawal symptoms in the baby after it is born.
-Babies born dependent on habit-forming medicine may need medical treatment for several weeks.
-Tell your doctor if you are pregnant or plan to become pregnant.
+Babies born dependent on opioids may need medical treatment for several weeks.

 Follow all directions on your prescription label.
 Never take this medicine in larger amounts, or for longer than prescribed.
 An overdose can damage your liver or cause death.
-Tell your doctor if the medicine seems to stop working as well in relieving your pain.
+Tell your doctor if you feel an increased urge to use more of this medicine.

-Hydrocodone may be habit-forming, even at regular doses.
 Never share this medicine with another person, especially someone with a history of drug abuse or addiction.
-MISUSE OF NARCOTIC MEDICINE CAN CAUSE ADDICTION, OVERDOSE, OR DEATH, especially in a child or other person using the medicine without a prescription.
-Selling or giving away acetaminophen and hydrocodone is against the law.
+MISUSE CAN CAUSE ADDICTION, OVERDOSE, OR DEATH.
+Keep the medicine in a place where others cannot get to it.
+Selling or giving away this medicine is against the law.

 If you need surgery or medical tests, tell the doctor ahead of time that you are using this medicine.

 Store at room temperature away from moisture and heat.
 Keep track of your medicine.
-Hydrocodone is a drug of abuse and you should be aware if anyone is using your medicine improperly or without a prescription.
+You should be aware if anyone is using it improperly or without a prescription.

 Do not keep leftover opioid medication.
 Just one dose can cause death in someone using this medicine accidentally or improperly.
 Ask your pharmacist where to locate a drug take-back disposal program.
 If there is no take-back program, flush the unused medicine down the toilet.

-This medication may impair your thinking or reactions.
-Avoid driving or operating machinery until you know how acetaminophen and hydrocodone will affect you.
-Dizziness or severe drowsiness can cause falls or other accidents.
+Avoid driving or operating machinery until you know how this medicine will affect you.
+Dizziness or drowsiness can cause falls, accidents, or severe injuries.

 Get emergency medical help if you have signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

 In rare cases, acetaminophen may cause a severe skin reaction that can be fatal.
 This could occur even if you have taken acetaminophen in the past and had no reaction.
 Stop taking this medicine and call your doctor right away if you have skin redness or a rash that spreads and causes blistering and peeling.
-If you have this type of reaction, you should never again take any medicine that contains acetaminophen.

 Call your doctor at once if you have:

-Serious side effects may be more likely in older adults and those who are debilitated or have wasting syndrome or chronic breathing disorders.
+Serious breathing problems may be more likely in older adults and in those who are debilitated or have wasting syndrome or chronic breathing disorders.

 Common side effects include: